Font size:

 Currently Belarus has established diplomatic relations with 183 states of the world.

 The network of Belarusian foreign missions is constantly modernized in order to adjust it to specific foreign policy and economy tasks and improve its effectiveness.
-As of March 1, 2023 there are 71 diplomatic missions: 57 Embassies, 2 Permanent Missions, 11 Consulates General and 1 Consulate.
-If to take into account Ambassadors with concurrent accreditation, Belarus is represented in 105 states.
+As of September, 2024 there are 74 diplomatic missions: 57 Embassies, 2 Permanent Missions, 14 Consulates General and 1 Consulate.
+If to take into account Ambassadors with concurrent accreditation, Belarus is represented in more than 90 states.

 Adhering to common approaches to the development of relations with its all foreign partners, Belarus at the same time, like any other state, concentrates its foreign policy efforts on a number of most important and promising vectors.
 For more information, please, click here.